kgeorgieva/cilib.github.com/docs/dev/documentation.md

 			    </an xml>
 			</this is>

-For more examples, have alook at the documentation pages already in `docs/user`.
+For more examples, take a look at the documentation pages already in `docs/user`.